Skip to content

 • Require status checks to pass before merging

-• Add the CodeQL check: CodeQL (or your tool's check name)
+• Add the scanning check: CodeQL (or your third-party tool's check name)

 • With this in place, PRs that introduce new code scanning alerts cannot merge